 This section provides information on the arrangments for the issue of WT Act licences for aeronautical radio equipment and the associated ANO approval process.

 Under the Wireless Telegraphy (WT) Act 2006 it is an offence to install or use radio transmitting equipment without a licence.
-The Office of Communications (Ofcom) is responsible for managing that part of the radio spectrum used for civil purposes in the UK as set out in the Communications Act 2003 and has contracted the CAA's Directorate of Airspace Policy (DAP) to administer WT Act radio licences for aircraft, aeronautical ground stations and navigation aids on their behalf.
+The Office of Communications (Ofcom) is responsible for managing that part of the radio spectrum used for civil purposes in the UK as set out in the Communications Act 2003 and has contracted the CAA's Safety and Airspace Regulation Group (SARG) to administer WT Act radio licences for aircraft, aeronautical ground stations and navigation aids on their behalf.

 In order to be eligible for WT Act Aeronautical Radio Licensing, the VHF Aeronautical Radio Equipment should comply with the Ofcom UK Interface Requirement 2052 ‘Ground based VHF radio equipment for analogue voice and ACARS data link in the aeronautical mobile (R) service’ and the NDB should comply with the Ofcom UK Interface Requirement 2058 ‘Ground based non directional radio beacons (NDB) at aeronautical stations of the aeronautical radionavigation service’ which can be found on the Ofcom website.